ruchitha007/WA/Project/06/README.md

 For grading the course staff will enable the Advanced Features setting on your app (if present) and look for the count bubbles UI to determine whether or not they should grade you on the extra credit portion.

-## Style Points (5 points)
+## Style

-These points will be awarded if your problem solutions have proper MVC decomposition.
+These requirements will be met if your problem solutions have proper MVC decomposition.
 In addition, your code and templates must be clean and readable, and your app must be at least "reasonably nice" in appearance and convenience.

 In addition, your code and templates must be clean and readable.
 Remember to run `npm run lint` before submitting.
 The linter should raise no errors.